 The only match for Her Majesty’s busy schedule is that of The Duke of Edinburgh.
-Pope Benedict XVI who is a year younger than The Queen decided to turn in his papal robe and become a pensioner.
-Queen Beatrix of Holland, a spry 75-year-old, decided she wanted to retire and abdicated last year also.
 Although the major Royals have stepped in and have taken on more engagements and travel, there seems to be no sign of retirement for Her Majesty.

 Many would believe the summers at Balmoral and the winter holiday at Sandringham are cause for Her Majesty to relax and leave the royal engagements and duties to others.
-Although, not as intense as the rest of the year, Her Majesty does still have duties and events to attend to.
+Although, not as intense as the rest of the year, Her Majesty does still have duties and events to attend.

-Her Majesty and The Duke of Edinburgh are required to oversee the management of both the Balmoral and Sandringham estates.
-This includes dealing with the tenant farmers as well as employees.
-Her Majesty is also briefed daily on the goings on at Parliament as well as other pertinent issues of importance.
+The Queen is briefed daily on the goings on at Parliament as well as other pertinent issues of importance.
 She does have a limited handful of days where nothing is scheduled, and therefore she may relax.

 So what is it like to be Her Majesty for a day?
 Let’s take a look at her schedule from morning until evening.